bowen-gao/SIU/README.md

 use the pretrained weights in pretrain_weights.zip

-note that the data_path should in the bash file should be pointed to dir split_60 or split_90
+note that the data_path should in the bash file should be pointed to dir split_60 or split_90 (0.6 version and 0.9 version respectively)

 If you want to to Multi Task Learning, please let --num-heads equals to 5, else set it to 1 and point to the correct directory in split_60 or split_90 (ic50, ec50, ki, kd)